-- Taking a rigorous curriculum in high school is the best predictor of students’ ability to complete a bachelors’ degree (Answers in the Toolbox, 1999).
+- Taking a rigorous curriculum in high school is the best predictor of students’ ability to complete a bachelor's degree.

 - The number and quality of advanced courses a learner takes is more significant than GPA or class rank for predicting college success.

-- Students taking more advanced courses score about 2.4 points higher on the ACT composite than students taking standard graduation plan courses (ACT High School Profile, 2005).
+- Students taking more advanced courses score about 2.4 points higher on the ACT composite than students taking standard graduation plan courses.

-- Students taking Advanced Placement (AP) courses in high school have higher GPAs in college than students who do not take AP Courses (Answers in the Toolbox, 1999).
+- Students taking Advanced Placement (AP) courses in high school have higher GPAs in college than students who do not take AP Courses.

 - Learners who have taken AP courses generally score higher on the SAT than learners who have not taken AP courses.